 5. Read the error codes

-Once the scanning is finished, error code(s) will appear.
-Error codes are expressed in letters and numbers (like P0171, P0162 etc) and in some diagnostics a few words of explanation are added.
+Once the scanning is finished, the error code(s) will appear.
+Error codes are expressed in letters and numbers (like P0171, P0162, etc) and in some diagnostics, a few words of explanation are added.

 6. Find the meaning of the error code

-Advantage of internet searches is that you get a more broad span of information (what, where and perhaps how to solve the problem, experiences etc).
+The advantage of internet searches is that you get a more broad span of information (what, where, and perhaps how to solve the problem, experiences, etc).

 My advice on this part: if you conclude that the malfunction is more serious best tend to it right away.
-Trying to reset check engine light will in this case, be only a waste of time.
+Trying to reset the check engine light will, in this case, be only a waste of time.
 It will light up again the moment you re-start the car.

 If it’s temporary, then you’ll probably be able to solve the problem.

-It may be caused from low quality fuel, excessive air in the gas tank or else which are basically one-time mishaps.
+It may be caused by low-quality fuel, excessive air in the gas tank, or else which are basically one-time mishaps.